BirjuVachhani/gradle-utils/README.md

 #### Note: This is utility is under development and will be released soon released!
 Although, you can use available dependencies.
 It's completely safe.

+# Features
+* Auto complete support
+* Easy to remember and use
+* Doesn't affect your APK size
+* Allows to use custom versions
+* Easy to install and modify
+* Integrates nicely with `build.gradle` and extensively with `build.gradle.kts`.
+* Make your life easy!

 # Installation
 open terminal at the root of your project or open terminal in Android studio and execute the following command.
 Please note that this command is very primary and it assumes that you're running it for the first time, so if you're not running it for the first time,